Adriaan van Dis: Bibliography

 Dualism is an important theme in the work of van Dis.
 His books are rife with antitheses, such as black/white, social/anti-social and heritage/own identity.
 His style, which was praised even at the publication of "Nathan Sid", is often light and simple.
 That simplicity is often deceptive and necessary to touch on subjects of a controversial and/or delicate nature, such as traumas of war, discrimination and abuse.

+In 2026, Van Dis wrote about his liaison of almost 38 years with Ellen Jens in his novel Alles voor de reis.
+Een roman over liefde en leugens (Everything for the voyage.
+A novel about love and lies).
+The affair ended with her death.
+In this book he calls her Eefje.
+She was married to Wim T. Schippers.